brisbanemakerspace/bms-wiki/policies/constitution.md

 ## 5. Classes of members
-1. The membership of the association consists of Ordinary Members; and
+1. The membership of the association consists of Ordinary Members; Associate Members, and Lifetime Members.
-2. The number of ordinary members is unlimited.
+2. The number of Associate Members and Ordinary Members is unlimited, and Lifetime Members are capped at 5% of the total number of Ordinary and Associate Members combined.
+3. The eligibility requirements and process to become a Lifetime Member may be defined by a policy, but defaults to requiring a resolution passed at a general meeting.
+4. A Lifetime Member has the same rights and entitlements as an Ordinary Member under these rules, but does not have to pay membership fees to retain their membership.
+5. An Associate Member does not have the right to vote at any meeting or access facilities.
+Facility access may be granted with certain conditions by a policy.

 ## 6. Automatic membership and by-laws
 1. A person who, on the day the association is incorporated, was a member of the unincorporated association and who, on or before a day fixed by the management committee, agrees in writing to become a member of the incorporated association, must be admitted by the management committee—